 The good news is: no, you can get second-hand or recycled items for your office.
 You can save a great amount of money on purchases such as used computer equipment, office furniture and copiers.
 So, search online, go to auctions or try the local classified adverts for items you may need to buy.

 Recycling printer and toner cartridges will also help on costs.
 Also check for programs that offer rewards for using recycled cartridges.

 If you’re just starting out, you may want to use people who work freelance or on a contract until your situation is more stable.
 This is because recruiting a full-time employee can be expensive.

 It may also take time for your new employee to get up to speed.
 Yet with a contractor, they will already know how to complete the task and will invoice only for the work you require.

 - Check your bills

-Have you checked your utilities bills, and bank charges recently?
+Have you checked your utilities bills and bank charges recently?
 It may be that you’re not getting the best rate for your business.
-So much like as you would with household costs, check for optimum costs on energy, bank and savings accounts, phone bills, broadband, and insurance.
+So much like as you would look for ways to save money with household costs, check for optimum costs on energy, bank and savings accounts, phone bills, broadband, and insurance.